-Livingston International Overview
+Livingston International Class Action

 October 1, 2014: Sotos LLP, together with the law firms of Roy O’Connor LLP and Goldblatt Partners LLP, launched a proposed class action lawsuit against Livingston International Inc. for unpaid overtime on behalf of a representative plaintiff (former employee).